leeweiminsg/stitap-stock-screener/README.md

 ## How it works

-For a gentle introduction to STITAP and its functionalities, you can refer to [this article].
+For a gentle introduction to STITAP and its functionalities, you can refer to [this article](http://www.leeweimin.com/2018/07/19/programming-your-free-singapore-stock-screener/).

 Simply put, STITAP pulls data from AlphaVantage through its API before performing calculations and storing the results in csv files.
 The program is run using the python shell.